leanTrin/Speedf/README.md

 - [x] command line arguments
 - [x] reading test to see words per minute
 - [x] get random excerpt for user to read
+- [ ] argument for how many words the book has
+    -[ ] calculate average line in a page * number of pages

 ## Want to add